 - contact information of the conference organiser and others in case of emergencies.

-Keep in regular contact with your chairperson.
+Keep in regular contact with your chair.
 Make sure you run through the final programme with them.

 Your delegates are your target audience who you want to attend the event.
 You should recruit them in advance and provide them with all the information they need before the event.